Study Abroad Program Overview

-- Locations on the North Island provide a wealth of culture and activities to enjoy.
-Auckland, the largest Polynesian city in the world, has a strong maritime heritage, while Hamilton boasts a flourishing music and art scene.
-Palmerston North is home to a substantial student population and offers a wide range of outdoor activities.
-The political and cultural capital Wellington is a compact urban area surrounded by natural beauty with an impressive art scene and nightlife.
+- Auckland, the largest Polynesian city in the world, has a strong maritime heritage, while Hamilton boasts a flourishing music and art scene.
+Palmerston North is home to a substantial student population.
+The nation's capital, Wellington, is a compact urban area surrounded by natural beauty with an impressive art scene and nightlife.

-- Often referred to as the mainland despite it’s smaller population, the South Island provides the opportunity to explore Christchurch, a cultural center with European grace and charm, and Dunedin, known for its thriving Scottish heritage, lively night life and easy access to beaches, hiking and wildlife.
+- The South Island provides the opportunity to explore Christchurch, a cultural center with European grace and charm, and Dunedin, known for its thriving Scottish heritage, lively night life and easy access to beaches, hiking and wildlife.

 Students attend classes with host country students.